Central High School (Cleveland, Ohio)

 Central High School was a public high school in the Central neighborhood of Cleveland, Ohio.
-It was established in 1846 and merged with East Tech in 1952.
-It had several locations during its existence.
-The school served white and African American students.
+It was established in 1846 and merged with East Technical High School in 1952.
+It had multiple locations during its existence.

 History

-It was the first high school in Cleveland and the first free public high school west of the Alleghenies.

-The school began in a Universalist church basement.
+Central High School was established in 1846 as the first high school in Cleveland and the first free public high school west of the Alleghenies.
+Initially, classes were held in the basement of the Universalist church on Prospect Avenue.
 After Ohio City was annexed to Cleveland, West High School was established as a division of the school since state law allowed only one public high school in Cleveland.